 Billie Jo Braly Conger, 85, passed away on Saturday, October 12, 2019, after a brief illness.
 She was born June 23, 1934, in Barry, Texas.
 She graduated from Barry High School in 1951 and Methodist Hospital of Dallas, School of Nursing, in 1955.
 She was a member of the First Baptist Church of Corsicana.

-To send flowers in memory of Billie Jo Conger, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Billie Jo Conger, please visit our Heartfelt Sympathies Store.

 She is survived by her son, Tim Conger of Austin; her brother, John Wade Braly, and sister-in-law, Marcia Lou Braly of Barry; nieces and nephews Julie Green of Corsicana, John Arnold of Corsicana, Tom Arnold of Grapevine, Anna Mize of Allen, Glyn Phillips of Barry, Wade Braly of Barry and Susan McMath of Corsicana.
 Billie was preceded in death by her parents, John and Anna Clay Braly of Barry, and her sisters, Naomi Arnold of Corsicana and Pat Watkins of Barry.